 Very Nice Amp!
 No blocking distortion well into clipping (output overdrive).
 The amp is very quiet with no signal applied.
 It sounds exceptionally good to my ear.

 If I had it to do over again from scratch, I'm not sure I needed the footswitch for alternate gain.
 It seems like a useful feature, but I never actually use it.
 The guitar has a volume knob I use instead.
 Maybe replacing the alternate gain knob with a Mid tone knob would make better sense.
 I might try using 6V6 output tubes instead of EL84's, just to see if I can tell the difference.
-I'm not sure 6V6's would fit in this standard size Hammond chassis though.
+I'm not sure 6V6's would fit in this standard size Hammond chassis in this configuration though.
 I'd make the cabinet an inch less deep (like in the drawing).
 Oh, and those 1/4 phone jacks with the plastic nuts - they are a little flimsy and the nuts can loosen over time (they do on my pedalboard).
 I'd use metal nut jacks that also have isolated ground connections instead.
-I'm generally of the opinion that any guitar amp should have a built in reverb as a default since I never like the sound completely dry, but I really wanted to keep the control panel as simple as possible, and I've got several great stereo reverb pedals.
+I'm generally of the opinion that any guitar amp should have a built in reverb as a default since I never like the sound completely dry, but I really wanted to keep the control panel as simple as possible, and I think a pedalboard is the way to go.

 One thing I'd add is a line output taken from the speaker terminals.
 Since there is no negative feedback taken from the output, the output circuit doesn't need to be grounded, so you have ground isolation. all you need to do is resistively attenuate the signal.
 I might include a switch that gives the choice of line or mic level out.
 Since the output impedance of the amp is a few ohms, output impedance could be kept very low, so the feed may not need to be balanced to be useful, especially at line level.
 Now that I've gotten into recording bands in bars, I've come to see the value of such a thing.